rohitvarkey/rohitvarkey.github.io/_posts/2016-09-20-stingerwrapper-2.md

 2. A C structure with an unknown array at the end and a Julia mapping leaving out the unknown array.

-Both of these experiments were successful.
+Both of these implementations work, as shown by this experiment[https://github.com/rohitvarkey/Julia-C-Experiments].
 So, we implemented a Julia mapping for the `STINGER` C structure leaving out the unknown array.
 Now, we could do a `unsafe_load` on the pointer handle to the `STINGER` C object, to load a representation in Julia.
 We could then modify it and use `unsafe_store!`